Ranger 7: Spacecraft design

-Communications were through the quasiomnidirectional low-gain antenna and the parabolic high-gain antenna.
+Communications were through the quasi-omnidirectional low-gain antenna and the parabolic high-gain antenna.
 Transmitters aboard the spacecraft included a 60 W TV channel F at 959.52 MHz, a 60 W TV channel P at 960.05 MHz, and a 3 W transponder channel 8 at 960.58 MHz.
 The telecommunications equipment converted the composite video signal from the camera transmitters into an RF signal for subsequent transmission through the spacecraft high-gain antenna.
 Sufficient video bandwidth was provided to allow for rapid framing sequences of both narrow- and wide-angle television pictures.